Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Honolulu Museum of Art Hours

-The Honolulu Museum of Art is open Tuesday-Sunday: 10am-4:30pm.
-The Museum is closed Mondays.
+The Hawaii Museum of Art hours are as follows: Tuesday-Sunday: 10 am-4:30 pm.
+The Museum is closed on Mondays.

 Adults: $20